 Living Donation and Coronavirus COVID-19 Latest Information and FAQs.

-COVID-19 is having an impact on all areas of life, and organ donation and transplantation including living donation have been significantly affected.
+COVID-19 is, of course, having a huge impact on all areas of life, and organ donation and transplantation including living donation have been significantly affected since March 2020.

-Although the situation is changing on a weekly (and sometimes daily) basis, we’ve gathered some answers to commonly asked questions about living donation in the context of COVID-19 and Coronavirus.
+Although the situation is now settling a little, we’ve gathered some answers to commonly asked questions about living donation in the context of COVID-19 and Coronavirus.
 If you have a question that isn’t covered here then please let us know and we will try to find answers for you.
-We appreciate this is a particularly anxious time for those going through the assessment process or who were already approved to donate, but those who have already donated may also have some concerns.
-Please remember we are here to support you, so please do get in touch on firstname.lastname@example.org if you feel we might be able to help.
+We appreciate this has been and remains a particularly anxious time for those going through the assessment process or who were already approved to donate, but those who have already donated may also have some concerns.
+Please remember we are here to support you, so please do get in touch on email@example.com if you feel we might be able to help.

 - How is COVID-19 impacting living donation?

 At the height of the first wave of the outbreak, all units across the UK suspended living donation.
 The health and safety of donors was paramount in making these decisions.
-It took some time for living donation to be introduced back into many units, but all the living donor units have reopened for at least some of the time since then and as we move towards the end of this latest wave, normal service is resuming.
+It took some time for living donation to be introduced back into many units, but all the living donor units have reopened for at least some of the time since then and normal service is resuming.
 However, it has been taking time for teams to clear the backlog of transplants and assessments that were already planned and the situation may change again if we experience another wave.
-Decisions are being taken on an individual basis in relation to the donor, recipient (if there is one identified) and local situations in terms of both levels of COVID-19 within units and local resources.
+Decisions continue to be taken on an individual basis in relation to the donor, recipient (if there is one identified) and local situations in terms of both levels of COVID-19 within units and local resources.

 A up-to-date list of centres and their current status (open or closed) for deceased and living donation can be found here.
 This will be kept up to date with the latest information as things change, so is the best source of up to date information.